amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/README.md

 | 3  |   |   |   |   |
 | 7  |   |   |   |   |
 | 9  |   |   |   |   |

+at first we have index start 0 which is, i = 0. and also j = 0 at start. index i = 0 (which is 2) + index j = 0 (which is 2) equal to 4. targetSum is 10, so ignore 2 + 2.
+still inside orange (second loop) for loop. next, j++. j become 1. so, index i = 0 (which is 2) + index j = 1 (which is 3) equal to 5. targetSum is 10, so ignore 2 + 3.
+next, j++. j become 2. so, index i = 0 (which is 2) + index j = 2 (which is 7) equal to 9. targetSum is 10, so ignore 2 + 3.
+next, j++. j become 3. so, index i = 0 (which is 2) + index j = 3 (which is 9) equal to 11. targetSum is 10, so ignore 2 + 9.
+next, j++. j become 4. this time 4 is larger than the length. not fulfill the criteria. the criteria is j smaller than the length (which is 3). so, second for loop is done. then back to the first (outer) for loop. next, i++. i become 1. then we are going to start second for loop again. with start j = 0. index i = 1 (which is 2) + index j = 0 (which is 7) equal to 9. targetSum is 10, so ignore 2 + 3.

+i = 0
+j = 0, 1, 2, 3, 4

 ### Part 3 - Avoiding Duplicate Results